mikedep333/pulp_installer/roles/pulp/README.md

 * `pulp_api_port` Set the port the API server is served from.
 Defaults to '8000'.
 * `pulp_api_host` Set the host the API server is served from.
 Defaults to 'localhost'.
 * `pulp_install_via_rpm` Install Pulp via RPM rather than PyPI.
+* `pulp_copr_repo` The copr repo to enable to obtain Pulp from when installing in RPM mode rather than PyPI.

 Shared Variables:
 -----------------